 1.)
 First Impressions of the Island

 A quick power nap and before you knew it, we were in Fuerteventura!
-We were given the warmest welcome we could have ever hoped for (I was genuinely surprised at how sunny it was – especially given the time of the year) and with my tummy rumbling for some tasty Spanish cuisine we hastily jumped in our airport transfer, raring to go!
+We were given the warmest welcome we could have ever hoped for (I was genuinely surprised at how sunny it was – especially given the time of the year) and with my tummy rumbling for some tasty Spanish cuisine, we hastily jumped in our airport transfer, raring to go!

-On the way from the airport to the hotel, the island’s beauty hit me straight away, making me quickly forget my hunger monster and by the time we arrived at the sandy dunes, I had to beg our transfer for a little pit-stop to explore this amazing scenery.
+On the way from the airport to the hotel, the island’s beauty hit me straight away, making me quickly forget my hunger monster and by the time we arrived at the sand dunes, I had to beg our transfer for a little pit-stop to explore this amazing scenery.

 2.)
-A Restaurant With A View…
+A Restaurant With A View

-By now, my tummy was rumbling like an mini African thunderstorm and so we quickly sat down to have our first proper meal on the day, some delicious gazpacho.
+By now, my tummy was rumbling like a mini African thunderstorm and so we quickly sat down to have our first proper meal on the day, some delicious gazpacho.

 3.)
-Exploring The BReathTaking Coast
+Exploring The Breathtaking Coast

 Straight away, the pristine nature of the northern coast struck me.
 It was so different from the other picture-perfect volcanic island of Santorini (in Greece) that we recently visited and in stark contrast to the calmer eastern coast of Fuerteventura.

 As we headed down the west coast, we arrived at El Cotillo – a sleepy seaside village that’s become a must-visit coast for surfers from across the globe.
 We couldn’t resist going for a little paddle ourselves and decided to stay to watch the sunset, bathing the island in a warm orangey glow.

 4.)
 Going To The Uninhabited Lobos Island

 The next day we headed to the spectacular Lobos Island!
 A short 25 minutes catamaran journey where we toured its striking coast and watched the local fisherman that make a living on the island, I still have no idea how to fish, but it was cool watching.
-It was such a beautiful experience and with tours starting at a reasonable €15 – it’s one experience that I would not hesitate to recommend you doing.
+It was such a beautiful experience and with tours starting at a reasonable €15 – it’s one experience that I would not hesitate to recommend you do.

-By the time I went to bed that night, it was safe to say that I was knackered, but so happy to have seen so much just from the very start of our holiday.
+By the time I went to bed that night, it was safe to say that I was knackered but so happy to have seen so much just from the very start of our holiday.
 It was the start of a great adventure.
 More to follow soon! 🙂